microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 alt="A collage of graphs Description automatically generated" />

-Figure 4: Supported sequence lengths and corresponding Model FLOPs Utilization (MFU) using Megatron-SP, Ulysses, and our proposed FPDT.
+Figure 4: Supported sequence lengths and corresponding Model FLOPs Utilization (MFU) using Megatron-SP, Ulysses, and our proposed Ulysses-Offload (FPDT).
 OOM denotes the point where increasing sequence length will cause memory issues.
-We show FPDT's performance when the sequence length is larger than 128K, as shorter sequences can be properly handled by existing strategies.
+We show Ulysses-Offload's performance when the sequence length is larger than 128K, as shorter sequences can be properly handled by existing strategies.

 ### Extended Sequence Lengths

-In our experimental setup, we compare FPDT with two existing methods:
+In our experimental setup, we compare Ulysses-Offload with two existing methods:
 Microsoft DeepSpeed Ulysses and NVIDIA Megatron-SP.
 Both DeepSpeed Ulysses and Megatron-SP employ similar approaches to sequence parallelism but differ in the collective communication used for gathering sequences before the attention block.
 The former utilizes alltoall communication, whereas the latter employs allgather.
-FPDT builds upon the DeepSpeed Ulysses approach.
-The primary advantage of FPDT is its capability to support the training of large language models (LLMs) with ultra-long sequence lengths using fewer GPUs.
+Ulysses-Offload builds upon the DeepSpeed Ulysses approach.
+The primary advantage of Ulysses-Offload is its capability to support the training of large language models (LLMs) with ultra-long sequence lengths using fewer GPUs.
 As shown in Figure 4, our method enables the training of 8B parameter models with sequence lengths of 2 million tokens using only 4 GPUs.
-For even larger models, such as GPT-30B and Llama-70B parameter models, FPDT supports sequence lengths up to 3 million and 4 million tokens using 16 GPUs and 32 GPUs respectively.
-This represents a 16x increase in sequence length compared to current state-of-the-art solutions (see Figure 5), making FPDT a game-changer for tasks that require processing long sequences.
+For even larger models, such as GPT-30B and Llama-70B parameter models, Ulysses-Offload supports sequence lengths up to 3 million and 4 million tokens using 16 GPUs and 32 GPUs respectively.
+This represents a 16x increase in sequence length compared to current state-of-the-art solutions (see Figure 5), making Ulysses-Offload a game-changer for tasks that require processing long sequences.

 ### High Hardware Efficiency

-As shown in Figure 4 with different model sizes ranging from GPT-2.7B to Llama-80B parameters, FPDT achieves over 55% Model FLOPs Utilization (MFU), ensuring that the hardware resources are utilized effectively.
+As shown in Figure 4 with different model sizes ranging from GPT-2.7B to Llama-80B parameters, Ulysses-Offload achieves over 55% Model FLOPs Utilization (MFU), ensuring that the hardware resources are utilized effectively.
-This high level of efficiency is maintained even when dealing with extremely long sequences (up to 4 million context length), making FPDT an ideal solution for training large-scale LLMs.
-By maximizing the use of available hardware, FPDT reduces the overall cost and complexity of training long-context models.
-Our technical report ({https://arxiv.org/abs/2408.16978) offers further insights into optimizing sequence chunks to balance the trade-off between memory usage and MFU.
+This high level of efficiency is maintained even when dealing with extremely long sequences (up to 4 million context length), making Ulysses-Offload an ideal solution for training large-scale LLMs.
+By maximizing the use of available hardware, Ulysses-Offload reduces the overall cost and complexity of training long-context models.
+Our [technical report](https://arxiv.org/abs/2408.16978) offers further insights into optimizing sequence chunks to balance the trade-off between memory usage and MFU.